sensorgnome-org/sensorgnome-website/content/about/index.md

+## About
+Currently, development of SensorGnome is being supported by [Birds Canada](https://www.birdscanada.ca) through the [Motus Wildlife Tracking System](https://motus.org/).

 ## Sponsors
 The sensorgnome project thanks [Phil Taylor's lab at Acadia University](http://discovery.acadiau.ca) for hosting and supporting the sensorgnome project from 2012 to 2018.